Muir Elementary School

 - Category Attribute

-- Muir Elementary School's student population of 488 students has declined by 8% over five school years.
+- Muir Elementary School's student population of 544 students has grown by 5% over five school years.

 |Grades Offered||Grades Kindergarten-6|

 |Students by Grade|